Harbour City tram stop

 Harbour City is a tram stop on the Eccles Line of Greater Manchester's light rail Metrolink system.
-It is located in the Salford Quays area, in North West England, and opened on 12 June 1999 as part of Phase 2 of the system's expansion.
+It is located in the Salford Quays area, in North West England, and opened on 6 December 1999 as part of Phase 2 of the system's expansion.
+The two platforms of this tram stop are staggered.
+The outbound platform is about 50 metres away from the inbound platform.